WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 High: 100 sat/vbyte: 16,800 satoshis per participant (0.0168 %)
 ```

-Notice that for such a large amount, the miner, even in extreme cases only takes <0.02% (note this is not 2%!) from every Wasabi user.
+Notice that for such a large amount, the miner, even in extreme cases only takes < 0.02% (not 2%!) from every Wasabi user.
 Let's observe for 0.1 BTC:

 ```